paulscherrerinstitute/gitutils/Readme.md

                   will be created on the server-side and no clone nor upstream will be generated on the local git repository.
   -c, --clean     Flag to delete personal fork of the project.
+  -g, --group     Indicates if the fork should not be a personal project.

 ```

 > To see the fork help message use: ```> gitutils fork -h```